NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/eeCapabilities.rst

 Applications used to specify/select ground motions for the structure.

 #.
 Stochastic Ground Motion: simulating stochastic ground motion recordings
 #.
-PEER NGA Records: selecting and scaling PEER NGA West2 ground motions :blue:`[<- New option to select a suit of ground motions with with uniformly populated IMs.
+PEER NGA Records: selecting and scaling PEER NGA West2 ground motions :blue:`[<- New option to select a suit of ground motions with uniformly populated IMs.
 This can be useful when training a surrogate model]`
 #.
 Site Response: propagating rock motions to the surface
 #.
 Multiple PEER: using multiple PEER recordings
 #.
 Multiple SimCenter: using multiple SimCenter-format recordings